 Vacuum or mop?
 Making decisions about the right flooring for your home can be challenging if your family has asthma or allergies.
 Some used to say people with asthma and allergies should replace carpets with hard flooring.
 But this is no longer thought to be necessarily the best option.
 Carpets can trap allergens in their pile, while hard floors allow the allergens to float around.
-Some modern buying carpets tips contain treatments to reduce mould and dust mites, common asthmatic, and allergy triggers.
+Some modern buying carpet tips contain treatments to reduce moulds, dust mites, common asthmatic, and allergy triggers.

 Prepare The Sub Floor

-Remember, the floor where you place the carpet pad should be adequately prepared to protect the investment.
+Remember, you should adequately prepare the floor to protect the investment.
 The better grades of carpeting usually need a better class of underlay or carpet underlay pad.